scrabscrap/scrabble-scraper-v2/docs/install-rpi-en.md

 ### Create Python configuration

-In contrast to the 32-bit installation, the camera library is installed globally here.
+The camera library is installed globally under 64-bit PI OS.
 This means that the "--system-site-packages" option must be specified when creating the venv environment.

 ```bash